 flour Bakery – 12 Farnsworth St.

-10.00 am – Refreshing Walk at the Waterfront
+10.00 – Refreshing Walk at the Waterfront

 From flour bakery start walking towards the North End (Little Italy).
-Cross the Seaport Boulevard Bridge and stroll along Harborwalk which is public walkway that stretches 43 miles along Boston’s shoreline.
+Cross the Seaport Boulevard Bridge and stroll along Harborwalk which is a public walkway that stretches 43 miles along Boston’s shoreline.
 Don’t worry, I am not going to make you walk the length of 1.5 marathons.
 Walking from flour bakery to the North End will take no more than half an hour.
 Make sure to stop at one of the wharves to get beautiful views of the harbor.

 48-hours-in-Boston

-10.30 am – The North End, Little Italy of Boston
+10.30 – the North End, Little Italy of Boston

 The North End is Boston’s first neighborhood also referred to as Little Italy.
-Although incredibly small (only 0.36 square miles), it is one of liveliest neighborhoods in the city with its many Italian restaurants, coffee shops, delis, and bakeries.
-The North End is also a great way to learn about the history of American Revolution: the Paul Revere house, Copp’s Hill Burying Ground (Boston’s second-oldest cemetery), and Old North Church are all located in Little Italy.
-Check out a more detailed guide of Boston’s North End here.
+Although incredibly small (only 0.36 square miles), it is one of the liveliest neighborhoods in the city with its many Italian restaurants, coffee shops, delis, and bakeries.

 ricotta-cannoli-modern-pastry-boston